Table of Contents

 Is Fibre Optic the Fastest Internet Solution Currently Available?

-If you’re interested in speed when it comes to the internet, then look no further than fibre.
+When it comes to lightning fast internet, then look no further than fibre.
 The science behind it is simple–what’s faster than light?

 Fibre internet transmits data through fibre optic cables, which are strands of glass.
 These strands are designed to carry information using pulses of light emitted by a laser or simple LED.
 Evidently, when the medium is light, it is not hard to imagine how fast fibre internet is, especially when compared to the second most available option for most users–cable broadband.

-The chart uses a 1000 Mbps fibre connection as a point of comparison, but what’s even more impressive is realizing how that’s not the fastest fibre connections can actually go.
+The chart uses a 1000 Mbps fibre connection as a point of comparison, but what’s even more impressive is realising how that’s not the fastest fibre connection can actually go.
 Some ISPs provide connections that are as fast as 5000 Mbps.

 But Not All Fibre is the Same